danodus/xgsoc/README.md

-# SOC
+# XGSoC

-FPGA based system on chip
+FPGA based system on chip with audio, video and 3D acceleration.

 # Features